 How big do German Shepherds get?

-Genetics mainly determine size, but environment (what he/she eats, exercise etc.) have something to do with it as well.
+Genetics mainly determine size, but environment (what he/she eats, exercise etc.) can have a small part to play as well.

 There are general breed guidelines as to how big most German Shepherds will get on average.

-You can find that info out here where we talk about things like growth rate, and how big an average GSD should be at each age and so on.
+You can find that info out here where we talk about things like growth rate, and how big an average GSD should be at each age.